+This course addresses the basic skills of French reading, writing, and conversation.
+The course will expose students to an introduction to French civilization and culture through language studies.
 This course is designed for beginning students or students who have taken one year or less of high school French.